-Funding will not be provided as direct financial support for capital or infrastructure purposes, travel, or ongoing wages.
+Funding is not provided as direct financial support for capital or infrastructure purposes, travel, or ongoing wages.

-The program is managed by Southern Cross University (SCU) and is based at the SCU campus in Lismore, NSW.
-The Government has listened to the challenges that farmers are facing in their efforts to be successful on the land and, from this, have developed the Agricultural Competitiveness White Paper.
+The Australian Federal Government listened to the challenges that growers face in their efforts to be successful and, from this, developed the Agricultural Competitiveness White Paper.

-The White Paper outlines the initiatives and commitments by the Australian Government for five priority areas for action, with $4 billion investment in our farmers.
+The White Paper outlined the initiatives and commitments by the Australian Government for five priority areas for action, with $4 billion investment in our farmers, fishers and foresters.
 Our vision is to build a more profitable, more resilient and more sustainable agriculture sector to help drive a stronger economy.

-- The Program Steering Committee (PSC), the Program’s strategic decision maker.
-It oversees progress of Work Plan delivery, giving consideration and approval of any input provided by the Industry Advisory Group (IAG) and provides guidance to the Program Management and Delivery Team.
+- The Program Steering Committee (PSC) is the program’s strategic decision-maker.
+It oversees progress of work plan delivery, giving consideration and approval of any input provided by the Industry Advisory Group (IAG) and provides guidance to Farming Together staff

-- The IAG which provides input and support to the PSC in a number of key areas.
-It will comprise of up to 20 members chosen to represent the balance of expertise required to achieve the Program’s purpose.
+- The IAG provides input and support to the PSC and comprises people chosen to represent a balance of expertise

 - An independent monitoring, evaluation, review and improvement (MERI) consultancy.